Complaining about your landlord

 Contact your nearest Citizens Advice for help if you’re worried about being evicted for asking for repairs - special rules apply that could protect you from eviction.

 If you complain about being harassed or illegally evicted

 Your local council can investigate if you complain about harassment or illegal eviction.
 They can tell your landlord to stop harassing you.
 They also have the power to tell them to stop the illegal eviction.
 If your landlord ignores their advice they can be taken to court.

 Find out about the steps your landlord should take to legally evict you.
 If your landlord hasn’t followed the correct steps get help from your nearest Citizens Advice.

-Read more out more about harassment and illegal eviction on Housing Rights.
+Read more out more about harassment and illegal eviction in the GOV.UK guidance.